woXrooX/AGI/README.md

 # AGI
-Trying yo understand how AI works
+Trying to understand the universe!